 You cannot claim a refund for previous tax years until your taxes get calculated (June to October).
 HMRC post a P800 tax calculation if they discover you paid too much taxation.
 The P800 informs you how to get refunded.

-You can claim tax back online for some earlier years but you will need:
+You can claim a tax refund online for some earlier years - but you need:

 Note: You cannot use this method to claim a refund for the previous tax year or for someone else.

 Call or write to HMRC if you think you overpaid.
 You are going to need: